Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You'll change into a hospital gown and lie on an X-ray table.
 An IV or intravenous line is put into a vein in your arm or hand.
 This is to give you fluids and medications.
 You may be given medication to help you relax.
 Medicine will be put on the skin at the insertion site is numbed with medication.

 A very small incision is made over the insertion site.
 Then, a needle with a thin guide wire is inserted through the skin into the vein.
 A catheter (thin, flexible tube) is placed over the guide wire into the blood vessel.

 Contrast medium is injected into the blood vessel.
 This helps the veins show up clearly on X-ray images.
 Using these images as a guide, the radiologist moves the catheter to the narrowed or blocked part of the vein.

 When the catheter reaches the narrowed or blocked area, a special balloon attached to the catheter is inflated (angioplasty).
 This widens the passage through the vein.

 A stent may be put in place to hold the vein open, a stent may then be inserted.
 To do this, a catheter with a stent attached is threaded over the guide wire.
 When the stent reaches the narrowed area, it is opened fully.
-The stent stays in the artery and the catheters and balloons are removed.
+The stent stays in the vein, and the catheters and balloons are removed.